gregorojstersek/electron-react-nba-all-stars-voting/README.md

 ## Features:

 Vote on Google and nba.com with pre made selection handled by Puppeteer and Chromium.
+After the vote - a 24h countdown appears and you can vote again after the countdown finishes.

 ## Technologies: